-The work of the NC3Rs is overseen by a Board chaired by Professor Stephen Holgate CBE, University of Southampton.
-This non-executive Board provides advice on our strategy, monitors delivery against the NC3Rs' mission, and ensures that financial planning and risk management is robust.
+The NC3Rs’ work is overseen by its non-executive Board, which is chaired by Professor Kevin Shakesheff of the University of Nottingham.
+The Board provides advice on the NC3Rs strategy, monitors the delivery of objectives and ensures financial planning and risk management are robust.

-Members of the Board are respected individuals with a proven track record in relevant research.
-While they come from a range of professional backgrounds with expertise in diverse areas, they share a commitment to the development of the 3Rs and a proven ability to exercise judgment in areas of science policy.
+Members of the Board are experienced scientists and animal care professionals based in leading research organisations.
+While they come from a range of professional backgrounds, they share a commitment to the NC3Rs mission and a proven aptitude for decision-making in science policy.

 New Board member biographies

 Professor Jane Hurst is the William Prescott Chair of Animal Science and Head of the Mammalian Behaviour and Evolution Group at the University of Liverpool.
 Her main research interests are scent communication in mammals, animal welfare (particularly that of laboratory animals), humane rodent pest control, the evolution of different mammalian social strategies, and the interactions between behaviour and disease.
 She led the original research into non-aversive mouse handling methods, which won the 2010 3Rs Prize and has since been developed into key resources in partnership with the NC3Rs.

 Jane is currently Deputy Chair of the BBSRC Appointments Board and a member of the Royal Society’s Research Appointment Panel B. She served as the President of the Association for the Study of Animal Behaviour (ASAB) from 2010 to 2012 and was awarded the ASAB Medal in 2017.
 Jane was awarded an OBE in the 2020 New Year Honours for services to animal welfare.